How to Survive Chicago Winters

 Moving to a new city can be overwhelming, especially when relocating to a part of the country with completely different weather patterns from what you’ve known.
 So if you’re unfamiliar with freezing temperatures and windy days, getting accustomed to Chicago Winters can take a little time and preparation.

 When it comes to Chicago winters, we’ve got a few tips to help you out.
-First, as native Chicagoans, Metro Self Storage has been providing clean, friendly, and affordable storage solutions here in Chicago for 50 years, and we’re celebrating our 50th anniversary in 2023
+First, as native Chicagoans, Metro Self Storage has been providing clean, friendly, and affordable storage solutions here in Chicago for 50 years, and we’re celebrating our 50th anniversary in 2023!

 Keep reading to learn how to survive winters in Chicago, from what to expect to how to cope and even thrive.
 Even during the coldest part of the year, there’s a never-ending list of places to go and things worth seeing.

-Chicago Weather Patterns
+Chicago Weather in the Winter

 The good news is that we experience four distinct seasons for those who love summer evenings, spring gardens, winter snow, and fall colors throughout the year.
-The not-so-good news is the Chicago weather can be unpredictable.
+The not-so-good news is the Chicago winter weather can be unpredictable.
 Even so, you take comfort in knowing that other areas of the country are even more difficult for weather forecasters.

 Why can Chicago winters be unpredictable?
 The answer lies with the vast and beautiful Lake Michigan.
 The lake is a significant factor in weather patterns in the Windy City due to its thermal mass, which can cause abrupt temperature changes during winter and summer.
 However, it often contributes to a welcome breeze on hot, humid summer nights.